SumoLogic/sumologic-documentation/docs/integrations/app-development/opentelemetry/puppet-opentelemetry.md

 Select the platform for which you want to install the Sumo OpenTelemetry Collector.

-This will generate a command which can be executed in the machine which needs to be monitored.
+This will generate a command which can be executed in the machine that needs to be monitored.
 Once executed it will install the Sumo Logic OpenTelemetry Collector agent.

 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/Puppet-OpenTelemetry/Puppet-Collector.png')} alt="Collector" />